uedasan/python-HIS/Readme.md

+# Disclamer

+This project is no longer maintained.
+You can use [pyHIS](https://github.com/uedasan/pyHIS) instead:

 # HIS reader for python

 Python module for reading files in HIS file format used in the image processing software HiPic (Hamamatsu Photonics).